Image credit: Dr Jaka Kukavica

 Your visitor's seminar is entitled Constitutional Structure in Judicial Reasoning: Consensus in Constitutional and Supranational Contexts.
 Why have you chosen to speak on this topic?

 The seminar talk is based on my doctoral thesis, which I have completely and happily ignored since defending it earlier this year.
 It examines how constitutional structure, in particular vertical separation of powers (or, to use the F word, federalism) affects the interpretation of federal/supranational/international rights by courts in different divided-power systems.
 My main reason for coming to ANU as a Research Fellow has been to have a chunk of time to get back to the thesis and focus on developing it further into a monograph.
-Presenting it research in my visitor’s seminar has been instrumental to that end, all thanks to a thoroughly engaged audience which raised many important questions and issues from a broad range of perspectives.
+Presenting this research in my visitor’s seminar has been instrumental to that end, all thanks to a thoroughly engaged audience who raised many important questions and issues from a broad range of perspectives.

 What is next for you beyond your ANU fellowship?